ahmeterdem1/SSL-Messager/README.md

 protocol here is TCP, this data loss happens internally at the receiver end.
 Therefore better code is needed.
 I have my plans, but there are still some other things to fix before that.

+A bug is discovered during the improvement of the FTP.
+If you upload a file and the target did not download it yet, if you try to upload it again, server raises an OSError and shuts down because there exists a file with the same name.
+Now a 64-bit random number string is added to the name.

 #### Database itself